datacommonsorg/docsite/api/index.md

 * A heavier [Pandas](/api/pandas) wrapper.
 * A convenient [Google Sheets](/api/sheets) add-on.

-The endpoints can be roughly grouped into four categories.
+The endpoints can be roughly grouped into four categories:

 -   **Graph exploration**: Given a set of nodes, explore the graph around those nodes.

--   **Statistical data**: Given a set of statistical variables, dates and gitentities, get observations.
+-   **Statistical data**: Given a set of statistical variables, dates and entities, get observations.

 -   **Graph query/SPARQL**: Given a subgraph where some of the nodes are variables, retrieve possible matches.
 This corresponds to a subset of the